Executive Vice President/General Manager, Houston Texans

-With Smith heading the pro personnel department, the Broncos posted the league’s fifth-best regular-season record from 2000-05, going 61-35 (.635).
+In his former role leading the Denver Broncos pro personnel department, the franchise posted the league’s fifth-best regular-season record from 2000-05, going 61-35 (.635).
 The 61 wins were the most of any AFC West team during that span, 10 more than the next closest team, Kansas City.
-Not surprisingly, Denver was one of only four teams in the NFL to reach the playoffs each season from 2003-05.
+Denver was one of only four teams in the NFL to reach the playoffs each season from 2003-05.

 Before moving into the front office, Smith spent four years as the Broncos’ assistant defensive backs coach and earned two Super Bowl rings while helping guide a unit that consistently ranked as one of the league’s best.
 The team won more games from 1996-98 (46) than any club during that three-year period.

 Smith joined the Broncos on April 3, 1996, following a two-year stint as defensive backs coach at his alma mater, Purdue University.
 He spent a short time at TCU prior to joining the Broncos.

 A 1992 graduate of Purdue, Smith began his coaching career as a graduate assistant with the Boilermakers, serving as the school’s assistant strength and conditioning coordinator.
 After serving as the team’s graduate assistant tight ends coach for one season, Smith was hired as the secondary coach, becoming the youngest full-time position coach in the Big Ten Conference at the time at the age of 24.
 In 2012, Smith was honored by his alma mater with the Distinguished Alumnus Award.